 Trimaeshwar Temple is an ancient Hindu Pilgrim centre situated at the source of the Godavari stream.
 It’s one amongst the twelve Jyotirlingas dedicated to Lord Shiva.

 The extraordinary feature of the Jyotirlinga situated here is that the Linga within the temple is in the style of a 3 long-faced embodying Tridev, Lord Brahma, Lord Vishnu and Lord Shiva

 The present temple was constructed by third Peshwa Balaji Bajirao (1740-1760) on the site of an old temple.
 Sant Nivruttinath, elder brother of Sant Dnyaneshwar had taken Samadhi at Trimbakeshwar.

 Sadhus of Shaiva sects baths at this temple.
 The Akhadas of all sadhus are in Trimbakeshwar.
 The Shashisnan(most sacred bath) in Sinhastha is performed at Kushavarta, Trimbakeshwar.
 A ceremony was performed and Kushavarta was given Tirtharaj dignity.

-The temple is located between three hills namely Brahmagiri, Nilagiri and Kalagiri.
-The temple has three lingams (an iconic form of Shiv) representing Shiv, Vishnu and Brahma.
-The temple tank is called Amritavarshini, which measured 28 m (92 ft) bu 30 m (98 ft).
-There are three other bodies of water, namely, Bilvatheertha, Viswananthirtha and Mukundathirtha.
+This temple is located between three hills namely Brahmagiri, Nilagiri and Kalagiri.
+The temple has 3 lingams (an iconic form of shiv) representing Shiv, Vishnu and Brahma.
+The temple tank is termed Amritavarshini, that measured twenty eight m (92 ft) bu thirty m (98 ft).
+There are 3 different bodies of water, namely, Bilvatheertha, Viswananthirtha and Mukundathirtha.